HLS-PGR-newsletter/HLS-PGR-newsletter/opportunities.md

 *	*BPS Careers in Psychology* event **[17th November in Newcastle](https://www.bps.org.uk/events/careers-psychology-newcastle-2018)**, and another is also being run on the **[4th December in London](https://www.bps.org.uk/events/careers-psychology-london-2018)**

+* *[Cafe Scientifique, Leamington](http://www.cafescientifique.org/index.php?option=com_contentbuilder&title=uk-leamington-spa&controller=details&id=1&record_id=129&Itemid=478&limitstart=40&filter_order=)* St Patrick's Irish Club, 4 Adelaide Rd, Leamington Spa CV31 3PW on **Monday 19th November, &:00 for 7:30pm**.

+For more information on this talk:

+**Professor Andrew D. McAinsh**, Head of the Biomedical Sciences Division at Warwick University, will lead a discussion he has entitled:

+**What the Cell!
+How do you keep your chromosomes in order?**

+He introduces the session thus:

+You and I are each built from several trillion cells and, remarkably, all these cells originate from one single cell â?" a fertilised egg.
+Each cell, including this first one, contains the entire blueprint for a human being.
+These instructions are encoded in your DNA and organised in packages called chromosomes.
+Life is only possible if we look after this DNA and ensure all cells contain the right amount.
+The wrong amount is associated with human diseases, including cancer.
+This evening we will explore the amazing nanoscale machines that make this possible, and how we may harness this knowledge to improve human health.

 <center> <h1> Conferences </h1> </center>